Saturday is for Thinking

 So Greg Koukl is right.
 Never read a Bible verse.
 Always read at least a paragraph.
 Always read its context to make sure that you have understood the text and apply it properly to your own situation.

-Recently, I saw a short video by a popular young preacher that unfortunately was a good (sic) example of bad interpretation and a misuse of the Bible.
+The other day, I saw a short video by a popular younger preacher that unfortunately was a good (sic) example of bad interpretation and a misuse of the Bible.
 I like Craig Groeschel.
 He’s a great communicator, a charismatic leader, and a passionate follower of Christ.
 He also has a great sense of humor and is a creative and visionary thinker.
 But in a recent video taped behind the scenes at a recent Willow Creek Leadership Summit, Craig misapplied a text that is maybe one of the most abused texts in the New Testament.

 Here’s the story line.
 Craig had to travel.
 Craig doesn’t particularly like to travel.
 He said such to his wife who replied, “Well, why don’t you just become good at traveling?”